tomekstankowski/Android-photo-blogging-app/README.md

 Application  will allow user to take a photo through the app, add some information about it and save both in database(Firebase Storage and Firebase Database).
-User can also see his and other users photos.
+User can also browse his and other users photos.
+User authentication might also be provided.